IBM/cloud-native-starter/workshop/00-prerequisites.md

 ### 3.4 Get an IBM platform key <a name="part-SETUP-08"></a>

-To use the bash script automation later we will need an IBM platform key.
+We will need an IBM platform key to use the bash script automation later.

 1. Log in to IBM Cloud using the **"us-south"** Region.
 Include the --sso option if using a federated ID.